Chow groups of tensor triangulated categories: Functoriality

-\begin{rem} Theorem \ref{functoriality} and Remark \ref{reldimrem} show that for all $p$, $\Cyc^{\Delta}_{p}(-)$ and $\Chow^{\Delta}_{p}(-)$ are functors from the category of essentially small, rigid tensor-triangulated categories to the category of abelian groups, with respect to the class of functors with a relative dimension. \end{rem}
+\begin{rem} Theorem \ref{functoriality} and Remark \ref{reldimrem} show that for all $p$, $\Cyc^{\Delta}_{p}(-)$ and $\Chow^{\Delta}_{p}(-)$ are functors from the category of essentially small tensor triangulated categories equipped with a dimension function to the category of abelian groups, with respect to the class of functors with a relative dimension. \end{rem}